 - Recumbent Bikes

 Unlike the previous two bikes, this one provides the ultimate relaxation through its convenient seating, giving you a much more comfortable exercising experience.
 You sit on a chair with back support and paddle away, and the best part is that it provides the same level of quality in terms of calorie burning.
 However, they’re best used with low to medium intensity workouts.
+Check out these best recumbent exercise bikes.
+Recumbent bikes are also available for seniors at Fitnessabout.

 3. Define Your Goals